nereasaga/nereasaga/README.md

 Currently diving deeper into bioinformatics with Python and improving my Java skills.

 ## 🎸 A Little More About Me
 Curiosity drives me, and I'm always looking to learn and improve.
-When I'm not coding, you'll likely find me playing bass or diving into other creative pursuits!
+When I'm not coding, you'll likely find me playing bass or diving into other creative pursuits.

 ## 📩 Get in Touch
 Currently open to collaboration or junior developer roles.
 Don't hesitate to reach out!